Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Introduction

 Using machine learning techniques for static and dynamic security assessment has been explored in literature, for a comprehensive survey please refer to \cite{wehenkel2012automatic}.
 The main area of application has been the screening of a large number of operating points with respect to different security criteria.
 Several works have shown that the proposed machine learning methods including neural networks require only a fraction of the computational time needed for conventional methods.
 Fewer works \cite{cremer2018data,halilbavsic2018data,gutierrez2010neural} explored using machine learning techniques to directly include dynamic security constraints in AC-OPF problems.
 The work in \cite{cremer2018data} proposed ensemble decision trees to identify corrective actions to satisfy security criteria.
 Embedding the decision trees in an AC-OPF framework requires to solve computationally highly expensive mixed-integer non-linear problems (MINLPs).
 To address computational tractability, the work in \cite{halilbavsic2018data} proposed a second-order cone relaxation of the AC-OPF to relax the MINLP to a mixed-integer second-order cone program (MISOCP).
 This, however, does not guarantee feasibility of the obtained solution in case the relaxation is inexact.
+Approaching mixed-integer programming (MIP) problem with the use of a convolutional neural network (CNN) is presented in \cite{9524441}.
+The proposed solution targets scenario-based security-constrained unit commitment (SCUC) with a battery energy storage system (BESS) and has two stages.
+In the first stage, CNN-SCUC trains a CNN to obtain solutions to the binary variables corresponding to unit commitment decisions.
+In the second stage, the continuous variables corresponding to unit power outputs are solved by a small-scale convex optimization problem.
+The proposed model-free CNN-SCUC algorithm greatly reduces the computational complexity and obtains close-to-optimal solutions.
 The work in \cite{gutierrez2010neural} uses a non-linear representation of neural networks with one single hidden layer to represent the stability boundary in the AC-OPF problem.
 Instead of solving computationally expensive NLPs or MINLPs, we propose a novel framework using neural networks to encode the dynamic security constrained AC-OPF to MILPs.